swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

 Below are the many ways you can use the installer to get exactly toi where you need to be, fast.

-::: tip Note
+:::tip Note
-Not all the code has been modified yet to be compatible with the unattended setup.
+Not all the code such as package installers has been modified yet to be compatible with the unattended setup and environment variable importing.

 If you find some application that is breaking the unattended setup or has no Install options, please raise a [GitHub issue](https://github.com/liaralabs/swizzin/issues/new/choose).
 :::

 ## Options
-::: warning
+:::warning
 Please note that none of the values that you set here are checked for validity or comaptibility.
 Make sure you programatically check them before.
 Setting wrong values here could break your system.
 :::
+### `--unattend`
+  * Disables interactive queries within the `setup.sh` script such as the greeting and installation applications queries.
+  * **Does not disable interactive queries within package installers**, as those are disabled based on whether environment variables are set.
+    * If you find some interactive elements you can't seem to work around, please open an issue on github.
 ### `--user`
   * Takes the `username` of the master user for swizzin to create as positional argument (i.e. `--user masteruser`)
+  * _Setting this flag will disable the greeting popup during installation_
 ### `--pass`
   * Takes the `password` of the master user for siwzzin to create as positional argument (i.e. `--pass "P@55w0rd"`)
+  * _Setting this flag will disable the greeting popup during installation_
 ### `--domain`
   * Takes `domain` as positional argument (i.e. `--domain domain.tld`)
   * _In the event_ `letsencrypt` is being installed, this will set the domain against which to verify, enable the certificate in the default `nginx` config, and skip cloudflare integration